freon4dsl/Freon-documentation/docu-content/030_Examples/020_Building_an_Interpreter/010_Basic_Evaluation_Functions/+page.md

 }
 ```

-Next, we are going to determine the runtime value for an `Answer`.
-Here, we need to compare the answer
+Next, let’s determine the runtime value of an `Answer`.
-that is given with the one that is defined as being the correct answer to the question.
-The
+We need to compare the **given answer** with the **expected correct answer** from the question.
-first is found by evaluating the `value` of the answer, which is either a simple number or a fraction.
-For
-both the evaluation functions are already defined.
-The second is found by evaluating the correct answer
-from the question, but because `question` is defined in the .ast file as a reference, we need to use `.referred`
-to obtain its value and check whether the reference was found.
+The given answer is evaluated from `value`, while the expected answer comes from the referenced `question`.

 ```ts
 // EducationInterpreter/src/custom/interpreter/EducationInterpreter.ts#L202-L210